jzfdav/jzfdav/README.md

 *   🧠  I'm currently learning React 🕸️ and Cassandra 📜
 *   💬  Ask me about Linux 🐧

-*   ⚡  Fun fact: I may not wear a cape, but I'm secretly a 🃏 superhero.
-Just don't spread the word too loudly, okay?
 <!--
+*   🤝  I'm open to collaborating on interesting projects 📖
 *   🖥️  See my portfolio at [Github](http://github.com/jzfdav/)
 *   ✉️  You can contact me at [sreenath.joseph@gmail.com](mailto:sreenath.joseph@gmail.com)
+*   ⚡  Fun fact: I may not wear a cape, but I'm secretly a 🃏 superhero.
+Just don't spread the word too loudly, okay?
 -->

 ### Skills